mrpeled1-stack/git_practice/README.md

 # git_practice
-this is my first git
+this is my first git wow